Ok, so as we all know, DHS will probably go through a huge expansion in the near future. Here is how I would change it:

 I head what you're saying with the budget thing and all but remember, this is basically my dream of it.
 Carsland and Buena Vista would alone be over 1Billion.
 It's just how I would love to see it someday.

-From Eli GI agree that DHS needs something new, but cloning everything that made DCA spectacular won't make DHS spectacular - in fact, it'll just make DCA less unique.
+I agree that DHS needs something new, but cloning everything that made DCA spectacular won't make DHS spectacular - in fact, it'll just make DCA less unique.

 I think that if DHS were to get a billion-dollar expansion, it should include: